 5. Oil them up

-Finishing your mani with a layer of oil isn't just a smart nail care trick, it can also help prevent smudging.
+Finishing your mani with a layer of oil isn't just a smart nail care trick (one that'll make your on-trend squoval nails look salon-caliber) it can also help prevent smudging.
 Received wisdom suggests that the oil actually helps the polish dry, although this has been debated by experts.
 What it will definitely do, however, is create a lubricating barrier on the nail's surface.
 This means when you're slipping on your coat or rummaging in your handbag anything your nails come into contact with is less likely to drag or pull at the polish.
 Oil also keeps the nail and cuticle supple, which will prevent flaking and dehydration thus prolonging your manicure.